AD4Noobs/site/content/how_to_use_active_directory/active_directory_users_and_computers/security_principals/users/_index.md

 {{% notice warning %}}
 There is this other option that can used overwrite when a password becomes invalid called 'this password never expires'.
 You should always avoid enabling this value for ~~end users~~ office monkeys user accounts.
 Especially if you use the default password policy.
 You should only ever set this value if you are using strong randomly generated passwords (at least +33 chars) and have a manual process in place to still periodically replace the password, for example, I recommend rotating these kind of passwords at least once or twice a year, but preferably once every quarter.
 {{% /notice %}}

+So eum yeah, were where we ?
+Ow yeah, the users password.
+Type the desired password twice and disable `User must change password at next logon`.
+Once your done click on `Next >` and then on `Okay`.
+This should create the new user account.

+Once the account is created you can update other attributes, such as the description.
+Double click on the user and update the description to `A Mighty Pirate`.

 ![](create_user.gif)